Lorti/manu.ninja/src/pages/2018-10-29-gatsby-and-buttercms/index.md

 ### Add pages for your blog posts

-Generating a page for each of your posts requires you to create an template and use [Gatsby's Node APIs](https://www.gatsbyjs.org/docs/node-apis), specifically the [`createPages`](https://www.gatsbyjs.org/docs/node-apis/#createPages) API and its [`createPage`](https://www.gatsbyjs.org/docs/actions/#createPage) action.
+Generating a page for each of your posts requires you to create a template and use [Gatsby's Node APIs](https://www.gatsbyjs.org/docs/node-apis), specifically the [`createPages`](https://www.gatsbyjs.org/docs/node-apis/#createPages) API and its [`createPage`](https://www.gatsbyjs.org/docs/actions/#createPage) action.

 #### `src/templates/post.js`